tellform/tellform/README.md

 ```

 This will run both the server-side tests (located in the app/tests/ directory) and the client-side tests (located in the public/modules/*/tests/).

+To run the selenium e2e test (which are not executed in 'grunt test') run:

+'''
+$ npm run test:e2e
+'''

 To execute only the server tests, run the test:server task: